-In the course, they had cloverleaf and tight u-turn and other setups to challenge the rider.
-The instructor was fantastic at spotting my weaknesses and creating situations that simply could not be mastered without improving in the areas that needed it.
-My personal challenge was making either a left or right turn at full lock from a stop, on command.
+In the course, they had cloverleaf tight u-turns and other setups to challenge the rider.
+The instructor was fantastic at spotting my weaknesses and creating situations that could not be mastered without improving in the areas that needed areas.
+My personal challenge was making either a left or right turn at full lock from a stop on command.
 (The instructor would say “right” or “left” at the last moment).

-Like most things motorcycle, a little practice on a regular basis will yield enormous results.
+Like most things motorcycles, a little practice regularly will yield enormous results.
 Surprisingly, you can’t help but be better with both throttle and clutch at higher speeds, once you are smoother at lower speeds.

 Is that all there is to it?
-No. of course not.
+No. Of course not.
 Will this make a huge difference?
 Absolutely.
-It is much easier to lean at low speeds and weight the outside of the bike, once you can confidently accelerate or maintain speed by using the clutch.
+It is much easier to lean at low speeds and weigh the outside of the bike, once you can confidently accelerate or maintain speed using the clutch.

-Honestly, I don’t know all the physics involved, but it seems logical that by keeping the engine revs up, you also get the benefit of the engine’s gyroscopic effect.
-Inherently, using the clutch to modulate speed seems to be smoother and seems to provide a smoother weight shift on the bike.
+Honestly, I don’t know all the physics involved, but it seems logical that by keeping the engine revs up, you also benefit from the engine’s gyroscopic effect.
+Inherently, using the clutch to modulate speed seems smoother and provides a smoother weight shift on the bike.
 Whatever the reason, this is just one of those things that work.